-Electrical power loads for elevators and other vertical transportation equipment must be based on the rated brake horsepower of the specified equipment and nominal full-load efficiencies that exceed those in Table 10-A of ASHRAE Standard 90.1-2004.
+Electrical power loads for elevators and other vertical transportation equipment must be based on the rated brake horsepower of the specified equipment and nominal full-load efficiencies that meet or exceed those in Chapter 10 of ASHRAE Standard 90.1.
 Demand factors identified in NFPA 70, Chapter 6 must be applied.
 Refer to Section 5.3 for additional criteria.